 Spaulding, 31, is a graduate of the S.I.
 Newhouse School of Communications at Syracuse University and grew up in Horseheads, New York.
 He was the winner of the prestigious Jim Nantz Award in 2012, which is presented to the nation’s most outstanding collegiate sports broadcaster by the Sportscasters Talent Agency of America (STAA).

-Szczerbiak, who grew up on Long Island, was drafted by the Minnesota Timberwolves with the sixth overall pick in the 1999 NBA Draft and was a Western Conference All-Star in 2002.
-He also played for the Boston Celtics, Seattle Supersonics and Cleveland Cavaliers during a 10-year NBA career.
+Szczerbiak was drafted by the Minnesota Timberwolves with the sixth overall pick in the 1999 NBA Draft.
+Throughout his 10-year NBA career, he also played for the Boston Celtics, Seattle Supersonics and Cleveland Cavaliers.
+While with Minnesota, he was named to the 2002 Western Conference All-Star team.

-Szczerbiak is a contributor to the Boomer Esiason Foundation for cystic fibrosis research, The Don Monti Memorial Research Foundation for cancer research and The Cold Spring Harbor Foundation.
-Szczerbiak is an avid golfer and lives on Long Island with his wife Shannon and five children, daughters Annabella, Amberly and Savannah and sons Maximus and Xavier.
+Szczerbiak is a contributor to the Boomer Esiason Foundation for cystic fibrosis research, the Don Monti Memorial Research Foundation for cancer research and the Cold Spring Harbor Foundation.

 Steve Valiquette joined MSG Networks in 2014 and returns this season as a studio analyst for coverage of the New York Rangers.
 Valiquette won a New York Emmy Award for best sports analyst in 2019 for his work on MSG Network.
 Valiquette played in the NHL for parts of six seasons with three teams, including the New York Rangers and New York Islanders.
 Valiquette made his first NHL start with the Islanders on March 16, 2000 in a 4-2 win against the Atlanta Thrashers.
 The popular goaltender made his NHL playoff debut with the Rangers in 2009 against the Washington Capitals.
 After a 15-year playing career Valiquette joined the Quinnipiac Bobcats NCAA Division 1 coaching staff in 2011.
 In 2012-2013 he worked for the New York Islanders as a goalie consultant developing goalies within the Islanders system as well as scouting.
 Additionally, Valiquette has a hockey analytics business (Clear Sight Analytics), which rates scoring chances in the NHL as well as year-round (Clear Sight Development), which is a coaching platform that mentors young goalies across Connecticut and Tri State area 12 months a year.